Khalidansari/Khalidansari.github.io/documentation/ai/python.md

 e.g. print(-13//5) = -3
 print(int(-13/5)) = -2

 8. Max can take extra argument as key using which the elements are compared.
-This extra argument should be a funciton. e.g. max(map.keys(), map.get)
+This extra argument should be a function. e.g. max(map.keys(), map.get)

 9. VSCode tip - comment selected lines > cmd + k + c and uncomment using cmd + k + u